ryan-mcclue/ryan-mcclue/src/knowledge.md

 priority level (lower number, higher priority) synchronous (divide-by-zero, illegal instruction)/asynchronous (timer expiration, peripheral interrupt), inactive (waiting to occur), pending (waiting for CPU to finish current instruction), active (being serviced), nested (priority prempted)
+IMPORTANT: If in C++, have to extern "C" exception handler functions HAL generated is not exactly performant, however useful for setting things up.
+However, probably use register direct for interrupts as want performance out of the box

 Before entering an interrupt, context is saved (e.g. PC, LR, PSR, SP)